robbycode29/hypercrates/README.md

 The API has a test suite implemented containing integration and unit tests.
 You can check tests by doing:
    - `$ docker-compose exec web python manage.py test`

+# Vulnerabilities

+Certain vulnerabilities may arise in production, for example:
+    - Denial of service attacks (DoS) - server runs on free tier Heroku plan.
+A proper distributed cluster setup on Azure or GKE would mitigate the effects.
+    - Insecure dependencies - Lack of control over dependencies.
+    - Exposed private keys - production release may have exposed private keys and Django is set to dev.

 # Contact

 For any questions regarding this API please contact me at: robertandrei.oprescu@gmail.com